95 Reasons to Go To West Virginia

 92- Stroll Through Days of Yore at the Heritage Farm Museum & Village: A place to learn about Appalachian heritage through museum offerings of past, present, and future showcases.
 They also have a country store, blacksmith, schoolhouse, petting zoo, and log home b&b’s available to stay overnight in.

-93- Attend Bridge Day in October– See the BASE jumpers leap over 800 feet off the New River Gorge Bridge into the river below as the crowds draw to cheer them on.
+93- Attend Bridge Day in October– See the BASE jumpers leap over 800 feet off the New River Gorge Bridge into the river below as the crowds drawn to cheer them on.

 94- Take Fido to the Dog Park: The east end of Charleston is where pet-lovers will be thrilled to let their dogs play at the off-leash Ruth Rafferty Peyton dog park, the only dog park in Kanawha County.
 Pet owners can relax on the benches while their dogs run and play.